Tensions in $e^+e^-\to\pi^+\pi^-(\gamma)$ measurements: the new landscape of data-driven hadronic vacuum polarization predictions for the muon $g-2$: BABAR study of additional photon radiation

 The BABAR collaboration performed unique measurements of additional photon radiation in the initial state radiation (ISR) processes $e^+e^-\to\mu^+\mu^-\gamma$ and $e^+e^-\to\pi^+\pi^-\gamma$.
 Hard NLO radiation with one additional photon was studied in Refs.~\cite{BaBar:2009wpw,BaBar:2012bdw}.
 A new analysis~\cite{BaBar:2023xiy} based on the full available data set extended that study and included for the first time the measurement of hard NNLO processes with two additional photons from either initial or final state radiation (FSR).
 The paper also includes comparisons with predictions from the NLO \textsc{Phokhara} and the partial NNLO \textsc{AfkQed}~\cite{afkqed} Monte Carlo generators.

-We summarise here the main findings of the BABAR study~\cite{BaBar:2023xiy}: \begin{itemize} \item NNLO contributions with additional photon energies above 200\mev (100\mev) for the most (least) energetic one (representing (1.9--3.8)\% of the beam energy in the centre-of-mass frame) are observed in $(3.47\pm0.38)$\% and $(3.36\pm0.39)$\% of the dimuon and dipion events, respectively.
-These events are dominated by small-angle additional ISR photons. \item The `NLO' (one additional detected or kinematically reconstructed photon)\footnote{In the following we use the notation LO, NLO, NNLO to specify the true QED order defined with respect to the lowest-order ISR process, while the same symbols taken within quotes, `LO', `NLO', `NNLO', refer to reconstructed topologies with various photon multiplicities.} event fractions predicted by the \textsc{Phokhara} generator exceed the BABAR data, particularly for additional ISR photons at small angle.
+In the following we use the notation LO, NLO, NNLO to specify the true QED order defined with respect to the lowest-order ISR process, while the same symbols taken within quotes, `LO', `NLO', `NNLO', refer to reconstructed topologies with various photon multiplicities.
+We summarise here the main findings of the BABAR study~\cite{BaBar:2023xiy}: \begin{itemize} \item `NNLO' contributions with additional photon energies above 200\mev (100\mev) for the most (least) energetic one (representing (1.9--3.8)\% of the beam energy in the centre-of-mass frame) are observed in $(3.47\pm0.38)$\% and $(3.36\pm0.39)$\% of the dimuon and dipion events, respectively.
+These events are dominated by small-angle additional ISR photons. \item The `NLO' event fractions, with one additional detected or kinematically reconstructed photon above 200\mev, predicted by the \textsc{Phokhara} generator exceed the BABAR data, particularly for additional ISR photons at small angle.
 Over the full measured phase space, including additional ISR and FSR photons, \textsc{Phokhara} over-predicts the hard `NLO' contribution by a factor of $1.25\pm0.05$. \item The BABAR cross-section measurements~\cite{BaBar:2009wpw,BaBar:2012bdw} are found to be insensitive to the missing NNLO contributions in (and hard `NLO' excess of) the \textsc{Phokhara} generator. \item The \textsc{AfkQed} generator approximates real and virtual higher-order (HO) corrections by resumming the leading logarithms.\footnote{\textsc{AfkQed} generates the additional NLO (or NNLO) ISR photons in the collinear approximation using the structure function technique, which is not consistent with the `NLO' angular distribution with respect to the beam axis observed in the BABAR data.
 This shortcoming is not present in the KKMC event generator~\cite{Jadach:1999vf}, which uses a different technique for multi-photon emission, while maintaining the same advantage of leading-log resummation.
 We have verified that the `LO', `NLO', and `NNLO' event fractions predicted by AfkQed and KKMC are in agreement with the data.} It provides a reasonable description of the rates and energy distributions of the measured `NLO' and `NNLO' topologies. \end{itemize}